* * * * *

 Your fee covers the cost to evaluate your screenplay for the editing process.

-Your screenplay will be reviewed, and you will be quoted a doctoring fee -- which can range from $340 to $460 -- depending upon the amount of work needed to edit your script.
+Your screenplay will be reviewed, and you will be quoted a doctoring fee -- which can range from $300 to $450 -- depending upon the amount of work needed to edit your script.

-Once your screenplay is evaluated -- you will be mailed a letter which quotes the required doctoring fee . . . which must be paid before the work will begin.
+No screenplay will be reviewed without the advanced payment of the $38 fee.
+Once your screenplay is evaluated, you'll receive an email which quotes the required doctoring fee . . . which must be paid before the work will begin.
 If you decide not to pay the doctoring fee, you are under no obligation to do so.

-This doctoring quote will include a time estimate -- as to how long the editing work will take.
+This doctoring quote will include a time estimate as to how long the editing work will take.

 There are no refunds once the doctoring fee is paid and the editing has begun.

-You can submit a full-length theatrical feature-film screenplay or a 2-hour MOW.
+* SUBMITTAL PROCESS -> You can submit a full-length theatrical feature-film screenplay or a two-hour MOW.
 60 to 120 pages.
 (No TV-show specs.)

 You must include a self-addressed stamped envelope (SASE) with your screenplay.
 No material will be returned without an SASE.